CSCE315-F22-Taele/Team-54-Project_3/README.md

 Alternatively:
 1. Clone this repository locally
-2. Compile and run using the command `npm start`
+2. Compile and run using the command `npm start` or `npm run build`